EPPlusSoftware/EPPlus/SECURITY.md

 Create an issue in our [issue tracker](https://github.com/EPPlusSoftware/EPPlus/issues), describe the vulnerability (including relevant links) and what version of EPPlus that is affected.

+## Code signing
+Since version 7.5 the EPPlus Nuget package and the EPPlus libraries/dll:s are digitally signed by EPPlus Software AB.

 ## See also
 - [EPPlus versioning](https://github.com/EPPlusSoftware/EPPlus/wiki/Releases-versioning)